camilleyong/leads-tracker/README.md

 ## Installation
 1. Download the Github zip file to your computer.
 2. Open the zip file on your computer.
 3. Head to Google Chrome and look for the puzzle piece on the top right hand corner.
-That is the extentions tab.
+That is the extensions tab.
-4. Click "Manage Extentions".
+4. Click "Manage Extensions".
 5. On the top left hand corner, click "Load Unpacked".
 6. Select the file you saved it under and upload it.
-7. Now you have the Google extention under your extentions.
+7. Now you have the Google extension under your extensions.
 ## License
 MIT License